RDI-20025 - Practice Experience 2A (Apprentice route)

 3: Review weighted 0%

-A review of the apprentice¿s ability to meet professional competencies outlined by the Society of Radiographers Code of Professional Conduct and the Health and Care Professions Council Guidance on Conduct and Ethics for Apprentice within this practice experience and overall professional behaviour.
+An in-person professional discussion reviewing the apprentice’s ability to meet professional competencies outlined by the Society of Radiographers Code of Professional Conduct and the Health and Care Professions Council Guidance on Conduct and Ethics for Apprentice within this practice experience and overall professional behaviour.
 Since this is a professional and apprentice standard assessment review - there is a qualifying mark for the achievement of outcomes.